 Add a datasource#

-labelsfield with typeKeyValueLabelsin the corresponding resource, in the datasource Read operation implementation, after the resource read method, call the functiontpgresource.SetDataSourceLabels(d)to makelabelsandterraform_labelshave all of the labels on the resource. - If there is
+labelsfield with typeKeyValueLabelsin the corresponding resource: After calling the resource read method, call the functiontpgresource.SetDataSourceLabels(d)to makelabelsandterraform_labelshave all of the labels on the resource. - If there is

-annotationsfield with typeKeyValueAnnotationsin the corresponding resource, in the datasource Read operation implementation, after the resource read method, call the functiontpgresource.SetDataSourceAnnotations(d)to makeannotationshave all of the annotations on the resource.
+annotationsfield with typeKeyValueAnnotationsin the corresponding resource: After calling the resource read method, call the functiontpgresource.SetDataSourceAnnotations(d)to makeannotationshave all of the annotations on the resource.

 For creating a datasource based off an existing resource you can make use of the schema directly.
 Otherwise implementing the schema directly, similar to normal resource creation, is the desired path.